ivanfilhoreis/TF-Bert/README.md

 Convert a collection of raw documents to a matrix extracted from BERT resources.

-This implementation produces a non-sparse representation of the text's resource count
+This implementation produces a non-sparse representation of the text's resource count.